Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part4.md

 cd ..
 cp -r pullComps ~/www
 ~~~
-##  Running alternative threshold prunings in the fit.
+##  Running fit details for the non-pruning fit.
 So after this we might remove the pruning for Light_0.
 To get a better overall picture on the effect this will have on the analysis we will have to run the fit without pruning with the breakdowns and the rankings.

 Firstly to run the breakdowns edit